 In addition to being a significant business interrupter for many entities, the impact of the COVID-19 pandemic will also create significant financial reporting implications for virtually all entities.
 Many formerly profitable entities will be looking at charges for once unthought-of circumstances, from fixed asset impairment to inventory and receivables write-downs.
 Further, many entities will need to account for debt and other contractual modifications, including restructuring, forgiveness, and debt covenant modifications.
 Applying this often-complex accounting guidance in these areas may be challenging.

-In this course, we’ll review in detail the accounting guidance that many entities will need to apply when preparing their next set of financial statements.
-We’ll also review disclosure guidance for such topics as going concern considerations and subsequent events as well as other relevant financial statement recognition and presentation issues.
+In this course, we will review in detail the accounting guidance that many entities will need to apply when preparing their next set of financial statements.
+We will also review disclosure guidance for such topics as going concern considerations and subsequent events as well as other relevant financial statement recognition and presentation issues.